rafalp/Misago/.github/ISSUE_TEMPLATE/issue_template.md

+---
+name: Issue
+about: Use this template.
+---

 Misago uses GitHub issues for tracking work to do and bugs to fix.

 DO NOT open new issues to ask for help or request/propose new features.
 Use Misago forums instead: